qdu-bioinfo/TaxaCal/README.md

 sh init.sh
 ```

-## Data
+## Example dataset

-We provide a demonstration dataset stored in the /data directory, derived from an in-house produced dataset.
+We provide a demonstration dataset stored in the /data directory.
 This dataset includes: (1) training_16s_genus.csv, which contains the genus-level relative abundance of 20 training 16S samples; (2) training_wgs_genus.csv, which provides the genus-level relative abundance of the corresponding 20 training WGS samples; (3) training_wgs_species.csv, which contains the species-level relative abundance of the same 20 training WGS samples; and (4) test_16s.csv, which represents the genus-level relative abundance of the 16S sample to be calibrated.

 The format of the taxonomic relative abundance tables:
 ```